snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/package-elements/deduplication/index.md

 All our packages perform de-duplication on both `event_id`'s as part of the [events this run](/docs/modeling-your-data/modeling-your-data-with-dbt/package-elements/this-run-tables/index.md#events-this-run), and then ensure distinct counts and records are used for any higher level tables in the packages e.g. page views.
 The de-duplication method for Redshift & Postgres is different to BigQuery, Snowflake, & Databricks due to their shredded table design.

+## BigQuery, Snowflake, & Databricks

+Any duplicate `event_id`s are removed by taking the earliest `collector_tstamp` record.
+In the case of multiple rows with this timestamp, we take one at random (as they will all be the same).
+The same methodology is applied to `page/screen_view_id`s, however we order by `derived_tstamp`.

+There should be no need to further de-duplicate the base [events this run](/docs/modeling-your-data/modeling-your-data-with-dbt/package-elements/this-run-tables/index.md#events-this-run) table or any contexts for each row.

 ## Redshift & Postgres

 ### Single-valued entities